j1science/website/_posts/2025-12-20-big-ten-lifetime-cumulative-draft-picks-wins.md

 ## What are you looking at

-Both visualizations are cumulative by construction:

-- Conference wins accumulate week-by-week across seasons.
-- NFL draft picks accumulate year-by-year across draft classes.

-Values only move upward when an event occurs; there are no resets and no negative contributions.

-The three time windows simply expose the same cumulative processes at different temporal scales:
-- 1998–2025: long-run program history
-- 2010–2025: modern era
-- 2020–2025: recent momentum
+Both visualizations are cumulative by construction: conference wins accumulate week by week across seasons, while NFL draft picks accumulate year by year across draft classes.
+In both cases, values only move upward when an event occurs—there are no resets and no negative contributions.
+The three time windows simply present the same underlying cumulative processes at different temporal scales, with 1998–2025 capturing long-run program history, 2010–2025 reflecting the modern era, and 2020–2025 highlighting recent momentum.

 ---